Rikcr7/Amazon-clone/README.md

 # Amazon clone

-Basic clone of the Amazon E-commerce website, styled using css
+Basic Clone of the Amazon E-commerce website, styled using css